cloudlumanex/ShopEasy-Nigeria-DevOps/README.md

 # ShopEasy Nigeria-DevOps Portfolio Project

 ## Overview
-ShopEasy Nigeria is a real-world DevOps portfolio project that demonstrate how to design, build and operate a scalable, secure,and cost-optimized retail platform tailored to the Nigerian Business environment.
+ShopEasy Nigeria is a real-world DevOps portfolio project that demonstrate how to design, build and operate a scalable, secure, and cost-optimized retail platform tailored to the Nigerian Business environment.

 This project focuses on solving common challenges faced by Nigerian retail companies, such as: